Font Awesome Build Awesome

 Importing

-CDN npm React
+CDN npm Self-Hosted React

 import '@awesome.me/webawesome/dist/components/bubble-chart/bubble-chart.js';

-To manually import this component from React, use the following code.
+To import this component for React 18 or below, use the following code:

-import WaBubbleChart from '@awesome.me/webawesome/dist/react/bubble-chart';
+import WaBubbleChart from '@awesome.me/webawesome/dist/react/bubble-chart/index.js';

 Slots